 The main research areas cultivated at the department include primarily historical analytical methods in the research of the built-up environment and landscape, the question of approaches to conservation assessment of buildings and the application of its results in architectural conservation.

-There are no specialised subjects and lifelong learning organized directly by the department.
+There are no specialised lifelong learning courses in English organized directly by the department.

 DEPARTMENT OF INTERIOR DESIGN (15115)